FESTIVAL SCHEDULE

 1 hr.
 49 min.

-A romantic thriller from Oscar-winning director Daniel Roher (Navalny), this film follows a piano tuner whose unusually acute ear helps him discover an unexpected talent for cracking safes, pulling him into a risky new world that tests his ambition, relationships, and moral limits.
+A romantic thriller from Oscar-winning director Daniel Roher (Navalny), this film follows a piano tuner (Leo Woodall) whose unusually acute ear helps him discover an unexpected talent for cracking safes, pulling him into a risky new world that tests his ambition, relationships, and moral limits.